Door Latch/Lock Mechanism

 One of the Excel's main weakspots is the exterior door handles.
 They're Toyota parts, only used on the Celica Supra Mk II for about a year from 1982-83.
 Lotus being Lotus, they inverted the Toyota handles and used them on the opposite sides of the car.
-As a result, it isn't possible to fit the later Toyota handles without a complete redesign of the actuating mechanism.
+As a result, it isn't possible to fit later Toyota "pull up" handles without a complete redesign of the actuating mechanism.